-This year sees the On Cloud reach its 5th generation of innovation and re-engineering – touted the ‘On Cloud 5’.
+This year sees the On Cloud (On’s best selling lifestyle shoes) reach its 5th generation of innovation and re-engineering – touted the ‘On Cloud 5’.
 To the untrained eye, you may think very little has been updated since the last version of the Cloud.

-With all my years of testing On Running gear, I’m able to notice these subtle tweaks, and I’m going to share them with you as I talk about each section/feature on the On Cloud running shoes.
+With all my years of testing On Running gear, and which includes their trail running and hiking shoes, I’m able to notice these subtle tweaks, and I’m going to share them with you as I talk about each section/feature on the On Cloud running shoes.

 On Cloud shoes upper engineered mesh | now more sustainable